 Please, Touch The Artwork Accessibility Report

-We've documented 2 accessibility features for Difficulty in Please, Touch The Artwork which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Please, Touch The Artwork which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.

 Adjustable Anytime: You can adjust the difficulty while playing, without having to restart the level you are on.
 This enables you to quickly adjust the game to suit your needs and see the difference immediately.

 Similar Games With More Accessibility Features for Difficulty

 If you want to play Please, Touch The Artwork, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:

 We've documented 7 accessibility features for Getting Started in Please, Touch The Artwork which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Onboarding Before Play

 Before you are presented with the home screen, onboarding settings aim to aid you accessing the menus you need to adjust the game to your requirements.
 They can also provide an easier way of turning on important adjustments without digging through menus.